 - Hike can be combined with the Santa Anita Canyon Loop (add 6 hours) or a visit to Sturtevant Falls (add 2.5 hours)

 - Diving into the cool, clean waters or sliding down the natural, mossy rock chutes is a nice way to cool down on a hot day

 - The area has a surprisingly remote and historical feel despite its proximity to the city

-Hermit Falls are situated in the lower reaches of Big Santa Anita Canyon in Angeles National Forest’s San Gabriel Mountains.
+The falls are situated in the lower reaches of Big Santa Anita Canyon in Angeles National Forest’s San Gabriel Mountains.
 Given their proximity to Los Angeles and accessibility, it’s fairly unlikely you’ll have them all to yourself, particularly on weekends.
-That said, the Hermit Falls Trail is far quieter than many others in the area and a large part of its appeal — and a welcome surprise — is that such a short drive from the metropolis can land you in a spot quite so peaceful, green, and rich in history and natural eye-candy to boot.
+That said, the trail is far quieter than many others in the area, and a large part of its appeal — and a welcome surprise — is that such a short drive from the metropolis can land you in a spot quite so peaceful, green, and rich in history and natural eye-candy to boot.

 The majority of the trails around Big Santa Anita Canyon were constructed after the discovery of gold in the area in the 1850s.
 A number of quaint historic cabins and homesteads from that era still line the trail below Chantry Flats and on the Hermit Falls Trail are particularly evident in the hamlet of Roberts Camp.

 The origins of Hermit Falls’ name is a matter of some dispute, with some sources claiming it derives from an eponymous cabin built by a gold prospector in 1898 near today’s Big Santa Anita Reservoir and others from the cyclist, hiker and osteopath Marie Riedeselle.